xdxxxdx/Rust_CPL/README.md

-# Rust_CPL - Comparative Programming language - Using language Rust - KUL
+# Rust_CPL - Comparative Programming language - KUL - Project
 The project for the course - Comparative Programming language - Using language Rust